Corset controversy: Criticism

 The line between wearing corsets in general and tight lacing in particular was never drawn precisely.
 Many detractors denounced both, obviating the distinction, while many advocates endorsed both.
 Additionally, many women who wore corsets denied that they tight-laced, adding confusion to the controversy.
 The West Coast Times wrote that "consequences of tight lacing are universally admitted," yet ladies' denial persisted.
 They preferred to claim that their small waist was "a gift of Nature" and that they wear a corset for "comfortable, if not necessary support."

+Although the discussion around this topic ran to the extremes at times, ultimately most agreed that some degree of corseting was beneficial and necessary, as women's bodies were believed to be weaker than men's.
+However, the degree of reduction and the regimen used to achieve the reduction were highly controversial, with many doctors blaming mothers for pushing their daughters to corset too early or too tightly, and many mothers bemoaning their daughters' insistence in tightlacing despite their warnings.
+Few openly claimed to tightlace; the accounts from The Englishwomen's Domestic Magazine of proud tightlacing practitioners drew much ire and controversy.
+Only a few argued that corsets should be entirely discarded.

 Corsets and fashion

 The dominant aesthetic of the mid-nineteenth century called for full skirts.
 Prior to the common wearing of the crinoline, several petticoats were worn in order to provide this fullness.
 A corset, used to constrict the waist and create slenderness, also accentuated a full skirt through comparison.

 The Saint Paul Daily Globe wrote of corsetry: